-The Department of Chemistry offers programs leading to the MS and PhD degrees.
+The Department of Chemistry and Biochemistry offers programs leading to the MS and PhD degrees.
 These are rigorous programs that balance research- and knowledge-focused coursework to prepare our graduates for careers in industry and academia.

 Regardless of degree program or area of specialization, graduate students begin with lecture courses that build necessary competence in their chosen area.
 Students then focus on research projects under the direction of their research advisors, leading to the writing of a thesis or dissertation.
 Competitive financial support is available through teaching and research assistantships as well as a variety of fellowships.

 The following contacts can guide to you to specific information about each of our graduate programs and our application process; if you’d like more general information about preparing for and succeeding in graduate school, we recommend checking out the American Chemical Society’s resources for college students.